 After serving three years as an alternate board member, Bacon wrote in running for his current board position that he would “work on your behalf to make sure there is fair and equitable allotment of both on and off-track wagering to horsemen along with support and benefits up to the standard deserved.
 Horse racing must remain the most integral part of the business and we will stand up to preserve and grow the programs in place which benefit all those represented by the KHBPA.
 There must also be clear and concise rules in place for therapeutic race day medication to protect our horsemen.
 It is imperative to provide a reasonable approach in this matter which does not result in fines or suspensions when no wrongdoing has taken place.
 It is a critical time for racing in Kentucky and there is tremendous pressure to make sure the industry endures and stays competitive in our Commonwealth.”

-Travis Foley, from one of Louisville’s most prominent racetrack families, is a third generation horseman who owns horses, develops partnerships and is an assistant to his father, trainer Greg Foley.
+Travis Foley, from one of Louisville’s most prominent racetrack families, is a third-generation horseman developing partnerships.
+He is also an assistant to his father, trainer Greg Foley.
 Travis Foley, grandson of the late owner-trainer-breeder Dravo Foley and nephew of trainer Vickie Foley, puts an emphasis on bridging the gap between trainer and ownership groups with technology and communication, including social media.
-His hope in running for the board was to be in greater position to bring youth into horse racing.
-Foley graduated with a Bachelor’s of Science degree from the University of Kentucky in 2009 and an MBA from the University of Louisville in 2008 and went on to work in the retail and financial sectors before joining the family business.
+His hope in running for the board was to bring youth into horse racing.
+Foley graduated with a Bachelor’s of Science degree from the University of Kentucky in 2009, and an MBA from the University of Louisville in 2008.
+He went on to work in the retail and financial sectors before joining the family business.
 He attended South Oldham County High School, where he was an outstanding basketball player.

 Bruder is an advocate for involved owners, writing several years ago when running for the Kentucky HBPA board, “The large initial investment required to purchase a racehorse, and the rising expenses have served to cast owners as an endangered species.
 If we are to survive, we must receive an equitable share of existing revenues from wagering both on-track and off-track.
 In addition, if other forms of gaming become a reality at Kentucky’s racetracks, it is extremely important that horsemen are well-represented during the legislative session.”